epuvlist/StationBoard/README.md

 Train departures real time display using the UK National Rail Darwin web service.

 This Python program presents a live departure board for a selected UK railway station.
 It uses a SOAP interface into the National Rail Darwin web service.
+You need to register for a user key to access this service.
+The user key should be entered into the .ini file (see below).

 It requires the Python modules Zeep and Tkinter.